webpack/webpack.js.org/src/content/api/module-methods.md

 import(/* webpackIgnore: true */ 'ignored-module.js');
 ```

-`webpackIgnore`: Disables dynamic import parsing when set to `true`.
+`webpackIgnore`: Disables dynamic import parsing when this is set to `true`.

 W> Note that setting `webpackIgnore` to `true` opts out of code splitting.